arparaschiv/solar-coronal-inversion/README.md

 ### **Documentation**

-1. Extensive documentation, **including instalation instruction, dependencies, algorithm scematics and much more** is available in a dedicated documentation writeup.
+1. Extensive documentation, **including instalation instruction, dependencies, algorithm scematics and much more** is available in a dedicated documentation write-up.
 [README-CODEDOC.pdf](./codedoc-latex/README-CODEDOC.pdf).
-2. Additional in-depth documentation for the bash/fortran parallel database generation module is also provided; [README-RUNDB.md](./CLEDB_BUILD/README-RUNDB.md)
+2. Additional in-depth documentation for the Bash & Fortran parallel database generation module is also provided; [README-RUNDB.md](./CLEDB_BUILD/README-RUNDB.md)
 3. This is a alpha-level release.
 Not all functionality is implemented.
 [TODO.md](./TODO.md) documents current issues and functions to be implemented in the near future.
 ### **System platform compatibility**

 1. Debian+derivatives Linux x64           -- all inversion modules are fully working.
-2. OSX (Darwin) Catalina and Big Sur  -- all inversion modules are fully working; One additional homebrew package required.
+2. OSX (Darwin x64) Catalina and Big Sur  -- all inversion modules are fully working; One additional homebrew package required.
 See README-CODEDOC.pdf.
 3. Windows platform                       -- not tested.

 ### **Examples**
 After installing the package and generating databases, as describes in the README-CODEDOC,